serhiiholushkov/vue-nuxt-useful-tips/README.md

 pnpm dlx shadcn-vue@latest init
 ```

+This will bring [Lucide icons](https://lucide.dev/icons/) package, so no need to add any other icons to the project.

 if there is an error: No import alias found in your tsconfig.json file.
 add next config to tsconfig.json